Joseph-Mi/Once_Upon_a_Fruit/README.md

 Joseph:

 - display of static image through VGA
+- instantiation of all ROM files for game display
-- display of dynamic image through VGA by implementing FSM for plot and asynchonous update cycle
+- display of dynamic image through VGA by implementing FSM for memory plot and asynchronous update cycle
-- PS2 driver creation and FSM states to manage keyboard input
+- PS2 driver creation and FSM design to manage keyboard input
 - Audio for cyclic background music
-- implemented score and lives logic into main
+- implemented score and life logic into main
 - integration of game logic with all I/Os
 - global management